Meet the Impact Scholars

 U-M Mentor team: Bill Axinn (LSA/Sociology), Emily Treleaven (ISR), Dhirga Ghimire (ISR), Cheryl Moyer (Medicine)

 Heather Tucker's global work focuses on feminist ethnography and participatory research with persons with diverse sexual orientation, gender identities and expressions and sex characteristics in sub-Saharan Africa.
-Tucker has a strong interest in intersectional data and social equity in public health.
-Her work at the center is focused on feminist participatory research projects in Kenya.
+As an Impact Scholar, she contributed to feminist participatory research initiatives in Kenya, with a focus on intersectional data and advancing social equity in public health.
+She will soon begin a postdoctoral fellowship with the Traineeship in AIDS Prevention Studies (TAPS) program at the University of California, San Francisco, where she will continue to build expertise in community-engaged HIV prevention research.

 U-M Mentor team: Gary Harper (Public Health), Kristi Gamarel (Public Health), Lynae Darbes (Nursing), Ashley Lacombe-Duncan (Social Work), K Rivet Amico (Public Health)